About Databases¶

 Add customer 360 database¶

-A customer 360 database is built using standard outputs of the Stitch process that provide a unified view of customer data, including customer profile and interaction records that are linked together by the Amperity ID, organized, merged, and ready for use in segmentation.
+A customer 360 database is built using standard core tables that are generated by the Stitch process.
+These tables provide a unified view of your brand’s customer data, including customer profiles and interaction records, that is organized, merged, and linked together by the Amperity ID.

 Add passthrough database¶